Introduction

 The display of the data can be adjusted during runtime.

-The Events tab allows to load events from the databse.
+The Events tab allows to load events from the database.
 These events can then be filtered by depth, magnitude, location, etc. The list of events can be imported to the vortex session, by clicking the map symbol.
 After that, the events are visible on the map and can be selected there or from a dropdown- menu in the overview tab.
-Furthermore it is possible to run python scripts, with the event list as an input, that will generate HTML output.
-With this tool a variety of analysis can be easily run and adapted.
+Furthermore it is possible to run custom Python scripts for tailored plotting of event parameters.
+These scripts take the event list as input for generate HTML code which is evaluated and displayed in separated tabs.
+A template Python script is provided.
+This tool can be easily adapted for visualizing or analysing a variety of aspects.
+Displaying data with these custom plot scripts can be interactively updated during runtime.

 ../_images/vortex-events.png